danobot/notorious/README.md

 [Support my projects via PayPal](https://paypal.me/danielb160)

 ## Web deployment
 The `notorious_web` container spins up a web server you can use to access your notes through a web browser on the go.
-Take special note of the `volumes` section, which passes in the `.env` file to the container because the `DB_CONNECTION` string is required in order to connect back to your server.
+Take special note of the `volumes` section, which passes in the `.env` file to the container because the `DB_URL` string is required in order to connect back to your server.

 I recommend you put this behind some kind of basic authentication such as Traefik's `basic auth` middleware.